Take Your Daughter to Work Day (The Office): Production

 "Take Your Daughter to Work Day" was written by Mindy Kaling, who portrayed Kelly Kapoor on the series.
 The episode was directed by Victor Nelli Jr., making it his second directoral credit after the earlier episode "The Carpet".
 The episode was one of the last installments filmed for the season.
 In addition, the episode took five days to film.
 Each day, over twelve hours was devoted to filming.
 The episode guest stars Jazz Raycole as Melissa Hudson, Delaney Ruth Farrell as Sasha Flenderson, Spencer Daniels as Jake Palmer, and Jake Kalender as a young Michael Scott.

 Jenna Fischer noted that, due to the presence of actual children on the set, "everyone had to be on their best behavior", meaning that there was no "cursing and no dirty jokes allowed".
 She later said that "we aren't a 'G-rated' bunch by nature."
 Fischer later joked that "candy is one of my weaknesses", but she was able to get through the filming of the episode without eating any of it.
 She explained that during the filming of the earlier second season episodes "Halloween" and "Valentine's Day", she had eaten a majority of the candy the crew put on her desk.

 The second season DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include the Party Planning Committee squabbling over what food to serve, Stanley complaining that his daughter is spoiled, Dwight discovering an eraser in his coffee courtesy of Jake, and Jim giving Abby an official certificate of appreciation.
+Notable cut scenes include the Party Planning Committee squabbling over what pizza toppings to order, Stanley complaining that his daughter is spoiled, Dwight discovering an eraser in his coffee courtesy of Jake, and Jim giving Abby an official certificate of appreciation.